Finnish 'Polite Type' font combats cyberbullying

 A Finnish tech company has released an unusual tool to help combat cyberbullying: a type font.

-A team composed of specialists dealing with bullying, racism and other forms of intolerance devised a font that blurs out obscene words and replaces other hurtful words with gentler ones.
+A team composed of specialists dealing with bullying, racism and other forms of intolerance devised a that blurs out obscene words and replaces other hurtful words with gentler ones.
 The open source font works with popular word processors.

 For instance, if a user attempts to type "I hate you," the sentence will automatically change to "I disagree with you."
 Typing "She is ugly" is changed to "She is not traditionally beautiful."